MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Methodology

-MIDI-SAG leverages the pipeline’s inherent data coupling by using time-varying structural priors from $M$ to guide accompaniment generation (Figure~\ref{SAG_variants.png}(b)).
-This strategy provides two distinct advantages over audio-only SAG methods.
-First, it ensures \emph{rhythmic precision} by utilizing the unambiguous beat and downbeat timings inherent in the symbolic melody, bypassing the noise and estimation errors typical of raw audio analysis.
-Second, it provides explicit \emph{harmonic guidance} by integrating a chord progression $C$ derived from $M$ via an off-the-shelf harmonization module~\cite{yi2022accomontage2} as a conditioning signal.
-This dual-conditioning on $M$ and $C$ establishes a consistent musical roadmap for both vocal and instrumental sections, significantly reducing harmonic drift and rhythmic misalignment.
+The second MIDI-SAG variant, which we consider as the default case, leverages the compositional pipeline’s inherent data coupling and compute the conditions directly from the vocal MIDI score $M$, as depicted in Figure~\ref{SAG_variants}(c).
+This strategy is advantageous in that it ensures \emph{rhythmic precision} by utilizing the unambiguous beat and downbeat timings inherent in the symbolic melody, bypassing the noise and estimation errors typical of raw audio analysis.
+Moreover, it allows for creating explicit and accurate harmonic guidance for SAG, as described in the next subsection.